 A sheltered son from an intellectual family in Shanghai, Benfu spends 1966 anticipating a promising violinist career and an arranged marriage.
 On the other side of town lives Pony Boy, a member of a lower-class family—but Benfu’s best friend all the same.
-Their futures look different but guaranteed…until they’re faced with a perilous opportunity to leave a mark on history.
+Their futures look different but guaranteed…until they’re faced with a perilous opportunity to leave a mark on history in The Palest Ink.

 At the announcement of China’s Cultural Revolution, Chairman Mao’s Red Guard members begin their assault, leaving innocent victims in their wake as they surge across the country.
 With political turmoil at their door, both Benfu and Pony Boy must face heart-wrenching decisions regarding family, friendship, courage, and loyalty to their country during one of the most chaotic periods in history.